Get Best-in-Industry Skateboard Park General Liability Insurance Program at Affordable Rates

 Checklist of critical risk management facility controls:

-- Facility should be designed by a specialist skateboard park design firm as negligent design is a major cause of injuries.
+- Facility should be designed by a design firm specializing in skateboard parks as negligent design is a major cause of injuries.

 - Design should accommodate the flow of participants for the capacity of the park with bottlenecks being avoided